VitekDobrovsky/webdev-Image-Set-API/README.md

 # Get a set of images for web development

-Upload 1 image and you will receive a set of images in png/jpg, webp, and in multiple sizes for needed devices (mobile, tablet, desktop)
+Upload 1 image and you will receive a set of images in png/jpg, webp, and in multiple sizes for needed devices (mobile, tablet, desktop).
 <br>

 ### Installation